danielgom/AWS-Certifications/Important.md

 * Rolling - update a few instances at a time, and then move onto the next bucket once the first bucket is healthy
 * Rolling with additional batches - same as rolling but spins up new instances to move the batch (old application still available)
 * Immutable - spins up new instances in a new ASG, deploys version to these instances, and then swaps all the instances when everything is healthy
-* Blue green - create a new environment, new load balancer and switch over when ready
+* Blue green - create a new environment, new load balancer and switch over when ready, spins up new instances
 * Traffic splitting - canary testing, sends a small % of traffic to the new deployment, spins up new instances

 * Single instances -> good for dev, test